- Written by Dr.Mehmet Demircioglu

 Donor shock loss and overharvesting are not the same.
 Shock loss may improve over several months.
 Overharvesting means too many follicular units were removed, or they were removed in a poor pattern.

-Donor concerns should be assessed through extraction distribution, hair length, donor density before surgery, current photos, and whether the area is improving month by month.
+Donor concerns need assessment through extraction distribution, hair length, donor density before surgery, current photos, and whether the area is improving month by month.

 Timing matters here.
 A donor area at 4 weeks is not the final donor area.
 But if the donor looks depleted, patchy, and unchanged after several months, that deserves a more serious assessment.

-A surgeon should be able to explain not only how many grafts were taken, but where they were taken from and why.
+A surgeon needs to be able to explain not only how many grafts were taken, but where they were taken from and why.

 Start with documentation, not a new treatment plan.
 Take consistent photos in the same light, with the same hair length when possible, and from the same angles.
 One bad mirror moment is not enough evidence.